kevinmarrec/create-app/template/README.md

 ### SSL Certificate Warnings

-If you see SSL certificate warnings when accessing `https://*.dev.localhost` URLs, ensure you have completed the [Local TLS Setup Guide](docs/local-tls.md) to generate trusted certificates using mkcert.
-The certificates must be placed in `.docker/traefik/certs/` for Traefik to use them.
+If you see SSL certificate warnings when accessing `https://*.dev.localhost` URLs, ensure you have completed the [Local TLS Setup](#3-set-up-local-tls-certificates) to generate trusted certificates using mkcert.

 **Note**: Without proper certificates, Traefik may fail to start or services may not be accessible via HTTPS.